ricard0g/portfolio-25-06/src/content/posts/sync-obsidian-with-git-and-github.md

 ---
 layout: "../../layouts/PostLayout.astro"
 slug: "sync-obsidian-with-git-and-github"
-title: Setup Obsidian Git & GitHub Sync
+title: "Sync Obsidian with Git & GitHub"
 pubDateString: "2025, August 20th"
 pubDate: 2025-08-20
 tags: ["Obsidian", "Git", "Github", "Linux", "MacOS"]
 author: "Ricardo Guzman"
 image: "https://images.pexels.com/photos/1529881/pexels-photo-1529881.jpeg"
 description: "Follow this blog post to setup your Obsidian Vault syncing with Git & GitHub."
 ---

 I've been looking a way to sync my Obsidian Vault between my Mac and Linux machine.

-Yeah, I know that there's Dropbox, but I knew that ***Git/GitHub*** was an alternative that has two strong points for me:
+Yeah, I know that there's Dropbox, but I knew that **_Git/GitHub_** was an alternative that has two strong points for me:

 1. **Free**
 2. **I just knew that a Version Control System was possible and I wanted that**